Macron urges UK and France to reduce reliance on U.S. and China in rare Westminster address

 He warned of the “excessive dependencies” on the United States and China, calling for the UK and France to work together to protect European sovereignty and resilience.
 “We need to de-risk our economies and our societies from this dual dependency,” he said.

 The state visit began with a ceremonial welcome by King Charles III, who was joined by Queen Camilla, Prince William and Princess Catherine in Windsor.
 Charles, who is undergoing cancer treatment, showed signs of fatigue but continued with his engagements.
-A palace source said a burst blood vessel in his eye was unrelated to his condition.
+A palace source said a burst blood vessel in his eye was unrelated to his condition and had happened that morning.

-Macron also advocated for expanded mobility for students, researchers and artists, and joint efforts on AI development and online child protection.
+Macron also advocated for expanded mobility for students, researchers and artists, and joint efforts on Artificial Intelligence (AI) development and online child protection.

 Despite lingering differences, both governments have cooperated closely on Ukraine, with joint plans for a military force to support Kyiv if a ceasefire with Russia is reached.